Master of Public Administration

 - Verification and proof of Lawful Presence

-- Three letters of recommendation from an employer, past professor, or another person familiar with the applicant's work.
+- One letter of recommendation from an employer, past professor, or another person familiar with the applicant's work.

 - Statement of purpose which introduces the applicant to the program, outlines their interest in the program, their personal and professional goals, and the relevant work and/or life experiences that they feel qualifies them for the program.